 Through this approach, we identify positional weaknesses by determining whether the names given in the input are included in the generated text.
 We specifically analyze these positional weaknesses from two perspectives: presented order and reasoning order.
 We represent the ratio of names mentioned at each position relative to the total number of responses.
 The experimental results are shown in Figure~\ref{fig:heatmap}.

-The results indicate that Large Language Models (LLMs) face challenges in fully encapsulating the information provided by the given input, as evidenced by the inconsistent appearance of red spots in the heatmap.
-This benchmark highlights the \textbf{``logically lost-in-the-middle"} phenomenon \cite{liu2024lost}.
-This is clearly observed through the performance in mixed chain.
-We can find minimal positional weaknesses based on the presented order, as demonstrated by consistent performance declines across all positions.
-However, when evaluating performance based on reasoning order, it is evident that the model's ability to reflect information significantly diminishes at the "middle position."
-This finding suggests a practical consideration: LLM lost in the middle of logical flow, rather than in the middle of the given context.
+The results show that LLMs struggle to fully capture information from the input, as reflected by the unstable pattern of red regions in the heatmap, which highlights the \textbf{``logically lost-in-the-middle''} phenomenon \cite{liu2024lost}.
+We observe this most clearly in the mixed-chain setting.
+When we evaluate positions by their presented order in the context, we see little position-specific weakness: performance decreases fairly uniformly across all positions.
+In contrast, when we evaluate positions by reasoning order, the model’s ability to exploit information drops sharply at the "middle position".
+This suggests a practical takeaway: LLMs tend to \textit{get lost in the middle of the logical flow, rather than in the middle of the given context.}